Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/about.md

 </p>
 <br>

 Each indicator of the DNS is presented individually or together with a closely related indicator on an own page.
-A chart visualizes the development of the indicator.
+A chart visualizes the development of the indicator as well as - if possible - the goal to be reached.
 The definitions and intentions as well as the development of the indicators are explained.
 The information stem from the biennial published [indicator report](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Nachhaltigkeitsindikatoren/Publikationen/Downloads-Nachhaltigkeit/indicator-report-0230002189004.pdf?__blob=publicationFile) of the Federal Statistical Office.

+For some indicators the data are displayed at Federal States level.
+However, the goal shown stays the goal for Germany.
+Most of the Federal States of Germany have own sustainability strategies and indicators.
+They are not displayed the DNS platform.
+[Here](https://www.destatis.de/EN/Themes/Society-Environment/Sustainable-Development-Indicators/German/SubstainableDevelopmentIndicatorsLaender.html) you can find a compilation of sustainability strategies of the Federal States of Germany (also called “Länder”).

 The symbols and choice of colour of the 17 goals (figures 2 and 3) which are used here and on the SDG-part of this reporting platform are copyright protected by the United Nations.